gvwilson/thirdbit/_posts/2024/2024-03-08-our-process.md

     -   What risks and assumptions are inherent to these solutions?
     -   What is the fastest, cheapest way to validate these solutions?
 -   Frequency: ongoing
--   Responsible: Product Manager and technical leads
+-   Responsible: product manager and technical leads
 -   Contributors: users and engineering team members
 -   Products:
     -   Prioritized lists of features or fixes that would solve them